 Lavish superyacht parties are now synonymous with the festival, so the fortnight-long celebration of cinema presents the perfect opportunity to host a dazzling event charter.
 But, away from the film premieres and yacht hops, Cannes has many other sights that make it a must-visit destination.

 Here's what luxury yacht-goers can do during the Cannes Film Festival away from their superyacht or simply when in town as part of a South of France yacht charter.

-The Cannes food scene is filled with fine dining restaurants sure to tempt yacht-goers ashore with menus of both classic French fare and cutting-edge Mediterranean cuisine.
-Make sure you book ahead, especially at the spectacular Michelin-starred options in town.
+The Cannes food scene is teaming with fine dining restaurants.
+Alluring surrounds and menus of both classic French fare and cutting-edge Mediterranean cuisine are sure to tempt travellers ashore, but make sure you book ahead during festival season, especially at the spectacular Michelin-starred eateries in town.

 Luxury shopping is big in Cannes, with all the best fashion houses, such as Chanel, Dior, Yves St Laurent, Hermès, Gucci and Louis Vuitton, represented along the Boulevard de la Croisette, an elegant, palm-lined promenade which gracefully curves the coastline.